PKramek/RL_Rank_Reduction/README.md

-# Low rank aproxximation in Reinforcement Learning problems
+# Low rank approximation in Reinforcement Learning problems

 This repository contains code used when experimenting with Layer-Selective Rank Reduction (LASER) [1] in the context of a reinforcement learning framework.
 In the paper, the authors described that using the Low-Rank approximation on the Decision Transformer [2] gives a 3% increase in performance on the Sokoban task.
 However, there is no discussion of the performance delta in the context of control problems with continuous action and observation spaces.